Guide To Avoiding Fraud - Part 2

 Beware of "Wired Money"

-Some scammers tell you they wired the money, for example $14,000, to your bank account and then say "oops, we wired you too much, it was supposed to be $4,000, but you know, typos happen."
-So they ask you to please wire them back the difference of $10,000.
-The scammer lied to you.
-He did not really wire money to you.
-What he really did was send a fake cashier's check to your bank to deposit into your account.
-Just like the scams above, the money hasn't really cleared even though it shows in your balance.
-Do not send them money!
+Some scammers tell you they wired the money, for example $15,000, to your bank account and then say "we made a mistake and wired you too much money, I meant to send you $5,000, but sometimes errors happen."
+Now they politely request that you wire them the difference of $10,000.
+You were lied to by the scammer.
+He never wired anything to you.
+I'll tell you what he really did.
+He sent a bogus cashier's check to your bank and had them deposit the check into your bank account.
+Similar to the previous scam, the funds haven't actually cleared even though you see it in your balance.
+Whatever you do, don't send them a dime!

-Don't ever in a million years give anyone your bank account information to "wire you money."
-They will create phony checks using your account number and drain your account dry.
+Never in a billion years send someone any of your banking information to "wire you money."
+They will use your account number to forge phony checks and drain your account dry.

 "Nigerian" Counterfeit Cashiers Check Scam